 A great offense can be your best defense.
 Develop a strategy around generating more reviews.
 Hopefully, this helps you amplify positive feedback about your company, while also drowning out the negative.

 While some review sites like Yelp frown upon business owners asking customers for feedback, other sites — including Google — allow you to reach out to customers for reviews.

 Create a link for customers to write reviews on Google.
 Read this blog post for step-by-step instructions.

 Download the printable review handout generator.
 Fill out the form on the page to generate the printable handout in PDF form.
 After you enter your business information, the handout will be emailed to you, and it will come with easy instructions for your customers on how to leave reviews of your business on Google.

-Use Ask with ReviewTrackers.
+Use the Ask Tool from ReviewTrackers.
 This software feature includes an intelligent workflow set to help you generate new reviews through email campaigns, SMS, on-site kiosks, and customizable landing pages.
 Looking to optimize results that you need?
 Automate the follow-up with scheduled reminders and drip campaigns.
 Don’t worry: over-solicitation prevention technology helps you keep your email list clean.